Team Services | TFS 2015 & TFS 2017 | Visual Studio 2013 | Visual Studio 2015

 You can toggle between list and tree view from the Actions menu.

 Before checking in new code, you should consider conducting a code review.
-See Day in the life of an ALM Developer: Suspend work, fix a bug, and conduct a code review.
+See Day in the life of an devops Developer: Suspend work, fix a bug, and conduct a code review.

 You can manage and, if necessary, undo your pending changes.
 See Develop code and manage pending changes.